OrangeJuice88/PayPal-OTP-Bot/README.md

 - Enjoy you own OTP-BOT! ;)

 # it's only for educational purposes! i assume no liability for any illegal activities!
-pleave leave a good feedback on GitHub with a Star!
+please leave a good feedback on GitHub with a Star!